 Financial planning is at the core of sustainability, and we know as POADUS, we lived up to the stereotypical notion of being poor money planners as the topic of money is taboo in our families.
 We rarely talk about money and when we do, it usually ends up in an argument or even comes to fisticuffs because a family member hasn’t paid back the $10 they owe you from six months ago!

 Instead, our dinner table discussions consist of talks about the game or which couple in the entertainment industry is filing for divorce!

 If we are to better ourselves individually and even greater, as a community, we have to graduate from that mindset for at the crux of our problems lay our ignorance of financial literacy!
 It is the reason:

-These are but a few things I’ve come to learn over the past year.
 I’ve since come up with some basics in becoming financially literate that I've developed into a course.
-For details, go > here <
+For details, visit cryptowokemovement.com.

 I invite you to consider the rest of your life by putting yourself in a position where you’re on the path of sustainability with the ability to sustain any life-changing challenge that comes your way!

 Want to learn more?
 In order to do so requires a will to forgo what you’ve been taught.
 I invite you to join the Cryptowoke Financial Sustainability Movement where I show you ways to live off your savings and investments without falling victim to job loss or being taken advantage of in money markets rigged to fail.

 Break the cycle of generational poverty!
 Get @Cryptowoke and learn how to live off your savings and investments.
 Change not only your future, change your bloodlines!